 Ray's songs were much-covered by the rock bands that came exploding out of England in the early 1960s.
 "If You Gotta Make A Fool of Somebody" and "Itty Bitty Pieces" have many renditions in the UK British Beat catalog.
+(The Rockin' Berries' rendition of the latter song is among the most cringe-inducing, unbearable discs of the British beat era, BTW.)
 Maxine Brown, US soul-stress, did a nice version of "Fool" in 1967.

 Nothing much is known about Ray, but the oft-weird intensity of the recordings speak for themselves.
 I love his languid, Charles-inspired take on Hoagy Carmichael's "Lazy Bones," and the Rudy Clark-penned modern morality tale "The Old Man and The Mule."
 Those two tracks show Ray at his vocal peak.

 This first download link leads to a large file...
 I opted to save the 21 original songs as FLAC files.
 Please don't give me any flack about this.
 If you're using iTunes, just convert the files to AACs or MP3s, and you'll get a smaller (but probably lossy) version handy for your iPod, smart phone, or dumb camel.

 Five years later, I think I've finally closed the book on James Ray.
 His voice, songs and the weirdness of his discography still fascinates me.
 I hope it do you, too.

 PS: To make the best sense of these recordings, here's...